thir13en/training-angular/notes/universal.md

 This will generate the files `src/main.server.ts`, `src/app/app.server.module.ts`, `src/server.ts`, being those the boostrapper for the server app, the server side rendering module and the `express` server.

+### Start a Universal app
+1. Make sure you have `BrowserModule` imported.
+1. run the schematic `ng add @nguniversal/express-engine --clientProject`.
+1. In the newly generated "server" `angular.json` key, change the field: `"outputPath": "dist-server"`.